 Dentures can be fitted to either the upper or lower jaw, or to both if necessary.

 A complete denture that replaces a full arch of teeth is designed to fit snugly over the gums and jawbone.

 The exact process and fitting time for a denture like this will vary depending on your circumstances.

-If you have to have teeth taken out before the denture can be fitted, in some instances, you will be required to wait several weeks to ensure the gums and bone heal before fitting them.
+If you have to have teeth taken out before the denture is made, in some instances, you will be required to wait several weeks, or even months, to ensure the gums and bone heal before fitting them.

 This means you have to go without teeth for a period of time.

 In other instances however, they can be fitted straight after the teeth removal, meaning you will not have to go without any teeth at all.